 \subsection{The DynaMo Algorithm}

-DynaMo is an adaptive and incremental algorithm, which is designed for maximizing the modularity gain of the community structure, after certain incremental changes happened in an evolving social network.
-In this case, we propose a two-step approach: (i) initialize an intermediate community structure, depending on the incremental network changes and the previous network community structure, and (ii) repeat the last two steps of Louvain method (i.e., Local Modularity Optimization and Network Compression) on the intermediate community structure until no modularity gain improvement is possible.
+DynaMo is an adaptive and incremental algorithm aiming to maximize the community structure modularity gain based on the incremental changes of a dynamic network.
+We propose a two-step approach: (i) initialize an intermediate community structure, depending on the incremental network changes and the previous network community structure, and (ii) repeat the last two steps of Louvain algorithm (Section~\ref{sec:Preliminaries_Louvain}) on the intermediate community structure until the modularity gain is negligible.

-Our algorithm benefits community detection in evolving networks in three folds.
-First, in the initialization step, we categorize the incremental changes into different types.
-For each type of the incremental change, we design a particular strategy to initialize the corresponding intermediate community structure.
-All the strategies have been theoretically verified to help maximize the modularity gain during each community structure update, while avoiding redundant and repetitive computations as far as possible.
-Second, compared with the original initialization step of Louvain method, our initialization step takes advantage of the historical community structure information, thus reduces most of the unnecessary computations happened at Louvain method's first level optimization.
-Since Louvain method spends most of the computational effort on its first level optimization (as described in Section~\ref{sec:Preliminaries_Louvain}), and our algorithm does not need to process the same optimization from the scratch, DynaMo would be much more efficient than Louvain method while detecting communities in evolving networks.
-Third, in the initialization, our algorithm could process a set of incremental changes as a batch.
-In this way, the computation of our algorithm is less sensitive to the amount of incremental changes and the frequency of network evolution, thus is capable of detecting communities even though the network evolves rapidly.
+Our algorithm benefits community detection in dynamic networks in three folds.
+First, in the initialization step, we categorize the incremental changes into 6 types.
+For each type of the incremental change, we design a strategy to initialize its corresponding intermediate community structure.
+Most of the strategies are theoretically verified to incrementally maximize the modularity, while avoiding redundant and repetitive computations.
+Second, compared with the original initialization step of Louvain algorithm, our initialization step takes advantage of the historical information, thus reduces most of the unnecessary computations happened at Louvain's first level network optimization, where Louvain spends most of its computational effort (Section~\ref{sec:Preliminaries_Louvain}).
+Hence, DynaMo would be much more efficient than Louvain algorithm while detecting communities in dynamic networks.
+Third, in the initialization, our algorithm could process a set of incremental changes as a batch, which makes the computational complexity of our algorithm less sensitive to the amount of incremental changes and the frequency of network changes.
+So, DynaMo can detect communities while the network changing rapidly.

-In the rest of this section, several different types of the incremental changes have been defined.
-For each type of the incremental change, the corresponding initialization strategy have also been designed.
-Eight propositions have been proposed and proved to provide the theoretical guarantees of our strategies towards maximizing the modularity gains.
+In this section, 6 different types of the incremental changes have been defined, where the initialization strategy of each type is also designed accordingly.
+Eight propositions are proposed and proved to provide the theoretical guarantees of our strategies towards maximizing the modularity.